Collection box of the Rhode Island Anti-Slavery Society owned by Garrison family

 - Description

 - Cardboard coin collection box produced by the Rhode Island Anti-Slavery Society.
 The box is constructed in two pieces, a top and bottom.
 The top has a slot for coins and fits into the bottom.
-The box is yellow with black print, including a tableau on the front of an enslaved person in chains on his knees surrounded by implements of bondage.
+The box is yellow with black print, including a tableau on the front of kneeling enslaved figure surrounded by implements of bondage.

 - Transcription Center Status